Pit Boss Vs Traeger

 Traeger vs Pit Boss – An Overview

-Pellet grills use engineered wood pellets to deliver heat and smoke to the cooking area, resulting in incredibly flavorful meat with a hard smoke ring.
+Pellet grills use engineered wood pellets to deliver heat and smoke to the cooking chamber, resulting in incredibly flavorful meat with a hard smoke ring.
+You can smoke barbecue or even bake bread or other treats on a pellet grill.
 The ease of use and the absence of a learning curve can make this an ideal choice for beginners.
-At the same time, the flexibility of choosing different wood pellets and the resultant flavors can satiate the refined tastes of seasoned BBQ veterans.
+At the same time, the flexibility of choosing different wood pellets and the resulting flavors can satiate the refined tastes of seasoned BBQ veterans.

 Trager and Pit Boss are both well-known for creating excellent pellet grills.
 In order to take a deeper dive into their products and strengths, let us first take a look at the two companies.

 If you know about pellet grills, you know about Traeger, the company that started it all.
-This is the brand that had the brilliant idea of using engineered wood pellets as fuel and created a system to automatically feed the pellets into the burning area for controllable, consistent heat.
+This is the brand that had the brilliant idea of using engineered wood pellets as fuel (not to be confused with the wood pellets used by pellet stoves to heat a house) and created a system to automatically feed the pellets into the burning area for controllable, consistent heat.

 In fact, Traeger had a monopoly on pellet grills for 20 years, owing to an active patent.

-The product portfolio of Traeger contains many different pellet grill models, ranging different sizes and price points.
-Their Pro series of pellet grills represent excellent value for beginners with essential features and reliable operation.
-The Ironwood series is their mid-range offering with more features and functionalities, targeted squarely at BBQ enthusiasts.
-Their Timberline series is their flagship offering and finds wide adoption from hardcore BBQ enthusiasts, professional cooks, and restaurant chefs.
+The company’s product portfolio contains many different pellet grill models, ranging different sizes and price points.
+The Traeger Pro series of pellet grills represent excellent value for beginners with essential features and reliable operation.
+The Traeger Ironwood series is their mid-range offering with more features and functionalities, targeted squarely at BBQ enthusiasts.
+The Traeger Timberline series is their flagship offering and finds wide adoption from hardcore BBQ enthusiasts, professional cooks, and restaurant chefs.

 Progress has not always been smooth for Traeger.
 Dealing with the competition since 2006 prompted them to move manufacturing and assembly of their pellet grills to China.
 While this resulted in customer concerns and quality issues at first, they have pulled things back significantly with excellent products, reliable results, and stellar features at attractive price points.
 Since 2019, they have released updated versions of their pellet grills with top-of-the-line features like WiFi control.
 If you go home with a Traeger grill, you are likely to have a rewarding experience.